keithpuzey/Field-Developed/README.md

 Field Developed Scripts

-    Sample scripts for integration with Broadcom products
+    Sample scripts for integration with BlazeMeter products